gtrdp/masters-thesis-guntur/LogBook/02-october.md

 		- Prepare the schedule for the next meeting.
 		- Possible ground truth is official document from stakeholders.
 		- How big is the required N?
+		- It is also useless if we use very good microphone, as we will eventually implement that in a simple microphone on smartphone.
 	- Listing the lecturers for email.